saheelwagh/refactored-life/content/posts/intro/index.md

 ![jahangir](images/jahangir.jpeg)

-This is Jahangir, the fourth Mughal Emperor.
+###### This is Jahangir, the fourth Mughal Emperor.
 The Mughal dynasty ruled over virtually all of India.
-All rulers of this dynasty were males, with no record of any significant achievements by any woman associated with the court (plenty of documented atoricties by the Mughals against women all over India but more on that in some other post).
+All rulers of this dynasty were male, with no record of any significant achievements by any woman associated with the court (plenty of documented attrocities by the Mughals against women all over India but more on that in some other post).

 During Jahangir's reign however, a lady had a de facto control over all functioning for a large time period.
 How ? you may ask.
 It was because Emperor Jahangir was so addicted to Opium and alcohol that he was not in a condition to take any decisions.
 His wife Nur Jahan controlled all preceding.
 Since there's no record of a collapse of the empire, we'll assume she did a good job.